Distributing Custom B2B Apps for iOS

 It’s a simple concept and easy to understand.
 But this strategy requires you to properly and efficiently manage all of the UDIDs so that your app is compatible with the devices of your B2B clients.

-Try enterprise deployment
+Try enterprise deployment for your custom B2B app

 In the past, enterprises have had trouble going through the app store approval process.
 Historically, they also didn’t love the ad-hoc option.
 So this is when enterprise deployment became relevant.